Shivam143bit/Online-Health-Care-System/README.md

 # Languages and Technologies used

-javaScript (to create dynamically updating content) HTML CSS
+1.JavaScript (to create dynamically updating content) HTML 2.CSS
-XAMPP (A web server by Apache Friends)
+3.XAMPP (A web server by Apache Friends)
-Php
+4.Php
-MySQL
+5.MySQL

 # Steps to run the project in your machine